pappubishwas/GreenCartLogistics/README.md

 ### Backend

-* Deploy to Render / Railway / Heroku / AWS
+* Deploy to Vercel / Render / Railway / Heroku / AWS
 * Set environment variables in the hosting platform.
 * Ensure CORS is configured for the frontend domain.